 While I have known about the Paleo diet for a long time, I didn’t know a lot about it.
-I knew it was more restrictive and extreme diet than just being gluten free.
+I knew it was a more restrictive and extreme diet than just being gluten-free.
 So I didn’t research further into it.

 Last month I was really in a reading mood and kept looking for a good book.
 All of the e-books I wanted to borrow from my library’s website were all on a waiting list.
 I finally decided to read a book called: The Paleo Primer by Keris Marsden and Matt Whitmore.
 I decided to read it just for fun and to learn more about this diet that I kept seeing all over Pinterest.
 It’s a short and easy read.
 I finished the book the very same day I borrowed it.
 I don’t know exactly what made me decide to start eating a Paleo diet, but the very next day I started on one.

 The most basic explanation of a Paleo diet is that you avoid: gluten, grains, sugar and processed foods of any kind.
 You do eat lots of fruits, vegetables, meat, eggs.
 I found dairy was a bit iffy.
 Some people say it’s okay while others say to avoid it.